nCabanillas/Python_Interview/README.md

 ## Ejecución(Execution)

 1. You must have installed Python 3.10.x on your PC.
-2. Make sure to have Python installed and run main.py and  :
+2. Make sure to have Python installed and run main.py:
    - python main.py